ali-shahshank/Nimbus-Weather-App/README.md

 ## Features

-- Search weather by city or geolocation
+- Search weather by city or geo-location
 - Hourly and 5-day forecast
 - Toggle between °C and °F
 - Real-time Air Quality Index (AQI) with visual indicators